On0n0k1/address_book_gtk/README.md

 Address Book implemented in GTK with Rust

-Needs to install gtk developer library to test it in ubuntu.
+Need to install gtk development library to test it in ubuntu.

 Name of library is libgtk-3-dev.
 Can be installed with "sudo apt-get install libgtk-3-dev".
 As shown in the link https://www.gtk.org/docs/installations/linux/